Thiagohrh/PetriNet/PetriProject/README.txt

-Made using Godot 3.0.5
+Made using Godot 3.0.5.

-A Petri Network implementation.
+A Petri Network implementation on a game setting.

-When you run it, the _ready() function assembles a basic network using custom functions.

-It creates two places, one transition between them, and two connections (from one place INTO the connection, from the connection into the second place.)

-It then puts a single token on the first place.

-The network then start cicling trough all of its Transition nodes (once per second), checking if they are avaliable.
-If they are, the are executed!

-You can follow the progress of everything through text output.
-Though it IS better to check the whole code for a better idea of where everything is.
+Arrow Keys move the character.
+If you move, you also send a signal for the enemies to move randomly as well.

+You can move the viewport with the middle mouse button, and get a close up using the mouse wheel scroll.
+Maximize it for true throwback feels.

+The transitions dictionary is always used to check if the connection between places is avaliable, as well as to check that the place isnt occupied.